Artifacts of Wonder

 Members get discounts to Flight Simulators and VR Transporter.
 Members can watch star shows for FREE every day at the Planetarium with a Saint Louis Science Center membership.

-National Geographic: 50 Greatest Landscapes is accessible to visitors with disabilities, as well as visitors with strollers, scooters, and walkers.
+The Saint Louis Science Center is accessible to visitors with disabilities, as well as visitors with strollers, scooters, and walkers.
 Elevators and ramps serve all public areas.